Tuscarora: Most Popular Crape Myrtle in Texas

 See Crape Myrtle Overview and compare the multiple colors and sizes.
 The color above, a little on the pink side for a Tuscarora does occur in some plants and with some lighting conditions but generally it is more coral.

 The Tuscarora is a fast grower, quickly developing an rounded upright top.
-It is not a weeper though its pannicles are amongst the largest of all crapes so they are heavy.
+It is not a weeper though its panicles are amongst the largest of all crapes so they are heavy.

-For the first three years the Tuscorora will have a slightly upward branching effect but as it matures the canopy will deepen.
+For the first three years the Tuscarora will have a slightly upward branching effect but as it matures the canopy will deepen.

 The Tuscarora’s shape lends itself to row and group plantings.